MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-329.md

 # Vendor - Trial Balance (report)

-The *Vendor - Trial Balance* report shows the beginning balance and net change for the (mandatory) date range selected in the date filter.
+The **Vendor - Trial Balance** report shows the beginning balance and net change for the (mandatory) date range selected in the date filter.

-If you are using accounting periods, the report will show the fiscal year amounts for beginning balance, net change and ending balance.
+If you use accounting periods, the report shows the fiscal year amounts for beginning balance, net change, and ending balance.

-The report is segmented for vendors in each vendor posting group for easy reconciliation of the ending balance against the general ledger payables account(s).
+The report is segmented for vendors in each vendor posting group.
+The grouping makes it easier to reconcile the ending balance against the general ledger payables accounts.

 ## Use cases